learn-co-curriculum/phase-0-project-prep-part-1/README.md

-your own projects, you'll want to get in the habit of [creating a good README][makeareadme.com], including things like what your project does, how to install and run the code, etc. While filling out the content in your README is optional for the prework project, you _will_ need to create them for later projects.
+your own projects, you'll want to get in the habit of [creating a good README][makeareadme.com], including things like what your project does, how to install and run the code, etc. While filling out the content in your README is optional for the Software Engineering Prep project, you _will_ need to create them for later projects.
 Check out the resources listed at the bottom of this lesson to learn more.

 **Check your work**: In VS Code, make sure the README.md file is present and contains the header you just created before continuing with the instructions.